-We have performed the procedures included in the Louisiana Governmental Audit Guide and enumerated below, which were agreed upon by the management of the Eighth Judicial District Court Judicial Expense Fund and the Legislative Auditor, State of Louisiana, solely to assist the users in evaluating management's assertions about Eighth Judicial District Court Judicial Expense Fund's compliance with certain laws and regulations during the year ended December 31, 2019, included in the accompanying Louisiana Attestation Questionnaire.
+We have performed the procedures enumerated below which were agreed upon by the management of the Eighth Judicial District Court Judicial Expense Fund and the Louisiana Legislative Auditor, on the District's compliance with certain laws and regulations contained in the accompanying Louisiana Attestation Questionnaire during the during the year ended December 31, 2020 as required by Louisiana Revised Statute 24:513 and the Louisiana Governmental Audit Guide.
 Management of Eighth Judicial District Court Judicial Expense Fund is responsible for its financial records and compliance with applicable laws and regulations.
-This agreed-upon procedures engagement was performed in accordance with attestation standards established by the American Institute of Certified Public Accountants and applicable standards of Government Auditing Standards.
 The sufficiency of these procedures is solely the responsibility of the specified users of this report.
 Consequently, we make no representation regarding the sufficiency of the procedures described below either for the purpose for which this report has been requested or for any other purpose.